johnwcowan/r7rs-work/AgnosticSql.md

     that character is doubled.

   * A Scheme symbol represents either a SQL keyword or an identifier.
-    If it contains hyphens, the individual parts are processed separately and output with spaces between them.
+    If it contains hyphens, the individual parts are output with spaces between them but with no further processing;
+    they are assumed to be a sequence of keywords.
     If it contains periods, the individual parts are processed separately and output with dots between them.